 This particular port of the arcade original is impressive and important in its own right.
 It was Konami’s first release for the NES in North America.
 That they would opt to break into a new market with Gradius makes sense when you consider the standards for arcade ports in 1986.
-The Famicom was a machine designed back in 1983 to play Donkey Kong and even Nintendo’s own home version of that game was compromised, missing one of the four stages from the arcade.
+The Famicom was designed with 1981’s Donkey Kong in mind and even Nintendo’s own home version of that game was compromised, missing one of the four stages from the arcade.
 Other major conversions released in the interim, such as Capcom’s 1942 and Ghosts n’ Goblins, were marred by some glaring technical shortcomings and rather ugly to boot.
-NES Gradius isn’t a perfect one-for-one match for the arcade cabinet, but it is damn close and it looks and runs like a dream next to Capcom’s early offerings.
-This was the platform’s first true home run of a contemporary arcade translation and occupies a similar place of honor in its library as Strider on the Genesis or R-Type on the PC Engine.
+NES Gradius isn’t a perfect one-for-one match for the arcade cabinet, but it is damn close.
+It looks and runs like a dream next to those earlier offerings.
+This was the platform as whole’s first true home run of a contemporary arcade translation and occupies a similar place of honor in its library as Strider does on the Genesis or R-Type does on the PC Engine.

-If you guessed that this space shooter is all about defending your home planet from a fleet of evil aliens, then congratulations: You’ve probably played a video game before.
+If you guessed this space shooter is all about defending your home planet from a fleet of evil aliens, then congratulations: You’ve probably played a video game before.
 Here, it’s just you and your Vic Viper space fighter out to save the peaceful planet Gradius from the rampaging Bacterians.
-The Vic Viper may be the most iconic spaceship in all of gaming but, it always sounded like the name of a loan shark from a pulp crime novel to me.
+The Vic Viper may be the most iconic spaceship in all of gaming, but it always sounded like the name of a loan shark from a pulp crime novel to me.